-Alice Rawsthorn is an international authority on design whose columns for the global edition of the New York Times are syndicated worldwide.
-Her latest book, the critically acclaimed "Hello World: Where Design Meets Life", explores the changing role of design in our lives.
+Alice Rawsthorn writes about design for the International New York Times, which syndicates her articles worldwide.
+She is also a columnist for Frieze magazine and an author, whose latest book, the critically acclaimed "Hello World: Where Design Meets Life", explores the changing role of design in our lives: past, present and future.

-Also a prominent broadcaster and public speaker on design, Alice has spoken at important international events including the annual meeting of the World Economic Forum in Davos, Switzerland.
+A prominent public speaker on design, Alice has participated in important international events including the annual meeting of the World Economic Forum in Davos, Switzerland.
 Based in London, she is chair of the board of trustees at the Chisenhale Gallery as well as a trustee of the Whitechapel Gallery and of the Michael Clark Company.

 Born in Manchester, Alice graduated in art and architectural history from Cambridge University.
 From 1985 to 2001, she was an award-winning journalist for the Financial Times, working as a foreign correspondent in Paris and pioneering the FT's coverage of the creative industries.
-Alice was director of the Design Museum in London from 2001 to 2006, then became design critic of the international edition of the New York Times.
+Alice was director of the Design Museum in London from 2001 until 2006, when she was appointed design critic of the international edition of the New York Times.

 An honorary senior fellow of the Royal College of Art, Alice has served on numerous cultural juries including the Turner Prize for contemporary art, the Stirling Prize for architecture, the British Councilís selection panel for the Venice Architecture Biennale, the PEN History Book Prize, the Aga Khan Award for Architecture, the Buckminster Fuller Challenge and the BAFTA film and television awards.